top of page

 Plant and mycorrhizal fungal diversity across the USA

-We are studying the habitat of and the rich biodiversity found in the northern Chihuahuan Desert.
-Sites include those found along the borderland region around El Paso, Texas.
+We are studying the structural attributes of the rich biodiversity of plant communities found in the northern Chihuahuan Desert and other rangelands of the southwest USA.
+Sites including those found along the borderland region of Texas and New Mexico.

 Biocrust communities and their ecosystem services